Plot Summary: A guide to the best west coast national parks including highlights of the park, when to visit, and where to stay.

-It’s possible to see the highlights in a day, but if you want to explore deeper, three days is recommended.
+It’s possible to see the highlights in a day, but if you want to explore deeper, two days is recommended.

 When To Visit: The best time to visit is from April to May and September to October.
 Flash floods and 100-degree weather can make visiting in the summer months of July and August an uncomfortable and dangerous experience.

 Where To Stay: Moab Springs Ranch

 Interesting Fact: Bryce Canyon National Park is home to the largest collection of hoodoos in the world.
 Hoodoos are tall rock formations, created in arid regions from sedimentary and volcanic rock.
 The hoodoos in the park are older than 65 million years.

 Contributed by Melissa Douglas of High Heels and a Backpack

 Bryce Canyon is often overshadowed by its famous neighbor Zion National Park.
 With its ethereal sunsets, unique rock formations, and scenic hiking trails, Bryce Canyon is arguably one of the world’s most impressive natural wonders and one of the best national parks in the west.

 Several hiking trails weave through the scenery of Bryce Canyon.
 Those looking to get up close and personal with some of Bryce Canyon’s mysterious rock formations will love the Queen’s Garden and Navajo Loop trails.
 Both treks descend into the canyon.
 They allow you to observe such infamous and unusual rock formations such as Thor’s Hammer, Twin Bridges, and Gulliver’s Castle.